api3dao/contracts/docs/contracts/api3-server-v1/oevauctionhouse.md

 ## On interacting with OevAuctionHouse through a contract

-As with all contracts, interactions with OevAuctionHouse are originated from an EOA sending a transaction (assuming a pre-[EIP-3074](https://eips.ethereum.org/EIPS/eip-3074) world).
 In the case that an EOA calls OevAuctionHouse directly, `bidder` is the address of this EOA.
 This means that the EOA will be able to place bids (by calling `placeBidWithExpiration()` or `placeBid()`), report fulfillments (by calling `reportFulfillment()`), withdraw (by calling `initiateWithdrawal()` and `withdraw()` in succession), or cancel ongoing withdrawals (by calling `cancelWithdrawal()`).